curious-containers/curious-containers.github.io/_docs/080-red-connectors-input-directories.md

 dnf install sshfs
 ```

-## HTTP-DIR-FS
+## HTTPDirFS

 This connector can be used to mount directories accessible via HTTP.
-For more information about HTTP-DIR-FS see [here](https://github.com/fangfufu/httpdirfs).
+For more information about HTTPDirFS see [here](https://github.com/fangfufu/httpdirfs).

 ### Listing